 Itonokogiri: |

-Time: When the player presented the "Safe" evidence which was later cut to the Old Man.
+Context: When the player presented the "Safe" evidence to the old man, which was later removed.

 Oldman: